Donny-bla/segmentation-upsampler/paper/paper.md

 *Figure 1: Algorithm workflow*

 This section introduces an algorithm that utilizes a mesh-based method for the upsampling process.
 The workflow of the algorithm is depicted in Figure 1.
 An image with a single label can be equated to a binary image.
-To begin, our algorithm converts the binary image to a floaing point array, then smooths the image using a Gaussian smoothing kernel.
+To begin, the algorithm converts the binary image to a floaing point array, then smooths the image using a Gaussian smoothing kernel.
 Smoothing is implemented on the basis that smooth surfaces are a better approximation of the natural shape of a biological object.
 Next, an isosurface is extracted from the smoothed image, generated from points within the volume with a constant value.
 Subsequently, the algorithm generates a triangulated free-space surface mesh isosurface.
 A hole-filling function is implemented to improve the mesh quality.
 Finally, the free-space mesh is rasterized to the output grid with the required discretization for accurate ultrasound simulation.

-The workflow described above applies to the upsampling of a binary image, which contains a single label.
+The workflow described above applies to the upsampling of a binary image.
 The algorithm is repeated for each label in a segmented medical image with multiple labels.
 However, multi-label upsampling introduces a new challenge: gaps with missing labels and overlapping segmentations at the boundaries between different labels.
 The algorithm handles overlaps by sorting the input labels by volume.
 The algorithm then starts the upsampling process with the largest volume, then repeatedly overwrites the output with the following smaller volumes.
 Gaps with missing labels are addressed with the careful selection of the isovalue to ensure that the volume enclosed by the isosurface is slightly larger than the original volume.
 The impact of isovalue selection is displayed in Figure 2.
 The toolbox also includes an optional hole-filling post-processing step that enables users to choose lower isovalues and close gaps between labels in a multi-label image.
 The post-processing checks the value of an empty voxel in each of the smoothed label matrices and the empty voxel is filled with the value of the highest smoothed label matrix.

 ![Overlapping Gaussian](figure/overlapping_Gaussian.svg)